html Advance America PAC — Reform Democracy. Build the Future.

 Efficient Governance

-Government should deliver maximum value per dollar spent.
-Waste, duplication, and bureaucratic inertia are not acceptable features — they are failures to be fixed.
+Government should deliver real value per dollar spent.
+Waste and inertia aren't quirks — they're failures.

 Democratic Legitimacy

-All authority flows from the consent of the governed.
-Reform must strengthen democracy's ability to express the public will, not circumvent it.
+All authority comes from the people.
+Reform must strengthen democracy's ability to express the public will.

 Expert Execution

-Complex technical decisions should be made by people with the relevant knowledge and accountability — not by those optimizing for the next election cycle.
+Complex technical decisions should be made by people with the relevant knowledge — not those focused on winning the next election.

 Individual Freedom